syncfusion-content/maui-docs/MAUI/Shimmer/migration.md

 <td>Syncfusion.Maui.Shimmer</td></tr>
 </table>

-N> The selection-based `.NET MAUI SfShimmer` does not manage appointments like the `Xamarin SfShimmer` does.
-If you require appointment/events management use `.NET MAUI SfShimmer`.

 ## Initialize control

 To initialize the control, import the shimmer namespace and initialize `SfShimmer` as shown in the following code sample.